Published August 08, 2012

-Washington has been quibbling for years over the need for more scientific research to show that the herbicide caused health problems among Vietnamese.
-It has given about $60 million for environmental restoration and social services in Vietnam since 2007, but this is its first direct involvement in cleaning up dioxin, which has seeped into Vietnam's soil and watersheds for generations.
+Washington has been slow to respond.
+Since 2007 it has given about $60 million for environmental restoration and social services in Vietnam, but this is its first direct involvement in dioxin cleanup.